 "Good," Dave said.
 He relaxed his grip on Charlie's neck, and she took a shaky breath.
-The others began to move toward them, away from the door.
+Clay began to move toward them, and the others followed.
 Charlie looked up at the man in the rabbit suit, and he met her gaze.
 It was you.
 You killed Michael.
 You killed Sammy.
 You took them from me.
 His eyes should have held something fierce and dangerous.
 They should have been windows to the rotten core inside.
 But they were only eyes, flat and empty.